RaThorat/various-code-blocks/README.md

 This method uses the glob module to search for all .TXT files in the current directory.
 It then opens each file and adds its contents to a new file called allstates.txt.
 The first line of allstates.txt is a header row with the columns state, sex, year, name, and count.

+# Combine Multiple Excel Worksheets Into a Single Pandas Dataframe
+This code is used to combine multiple excel worksheets into a single pandas dataframe.
+It does this by using the pd.concat() function from the pandas library to read in the excel file faillissement_database.xlsx and combining all of the worksheets within the file into a single dataframe.
+The ignore_index parameter is set to True, which means that the index values of the original worksheets will be ignored and the final dataframe will be given a new index starting at 0.

+To use this code, you will need to have the pandas library installed and the file faillissement_database.xlsx in the same directory as your script.
+You may need to adjust the file path if the file is located elsewhere.

 # Combining jupyter notebooks